-In Dallas, as I sit in bed at night reading I hear planes landing at Love Field, cars with loud engines squealing out at red lights, dogs barking…barking…barking, emergency sirens, and this is all at day’s end after leaf-blowers.
+In Dallas, as I sit in bed at night reading I hear planes landing at Love Field, cars with loud engines squealing out at red lights, dogs barking…barking…barking, emergency sirens, gun shots, and this is all at day’s end after leaf-blowers.
 If I had to stay in this density of noise the rest of my life, I think I would plunge into sadness.
 Instead the quiet of nature, bird songs, wandering deer, and challenges of garden gophers bring delight.

 Moving or not, I hope this post inspires you, dear reader, to fearlessly go through what’s important, and not important.
 The COVID years were rough on everyone.

 What you see above is one of my childhood portraits tossed in the trash bin.
 I will say, it was hard to let go, but what do I do with it?
 I’m not going to hang this in my house.
 In fact, it has been in hiding for 20-plus-years behind a cabinet.
 I will use a photo of it in a small digital book.

 On top of the photo are patterns of rabbits, cats, dogs…everything created by my company.
 I don’t need to hang onto those either.

 Nothing holds you back from the future like the weight of the past.
 For me, I’m keeping the best pieces of each memory, and letting everything else go.
 Nothing has to be perfect anymore, or the best—only comfortable.

 As for Mac, he’s approved for a certified remote office with his company, Alex Brown.
 He will continue to have his office at the Crescent in Dallas, but will also have this remote home office.